ramblingbarney/verbose-pancake/README.md

 * Acceptance criteria:
   * Delete Feature/Issue Area name
-  * This Feature/Issue Area name is not shwon in the complete list of all Features/Issues
+  * This Feature/Issue Area name is not shown in the complete list of all Features/Issues

 ### Delete Feature/Issue Area Name used in a Feature/Issue